pmean/build-website/text/99/enotation.md

 *Dear Professor Mean, In my regression output, I saw that following
 value: -2.384E-03.
 What does this E notation mean?*

-Think of the \"E\" as short for extreme.
+Think of the "E" as short for extreme.
 Some numbers are very small, such as

 0.0000000000000000000000016727